 The MI therapist does this by facilitating the client's identification of the disadvantages of the status quo (their current problematic behavior), and eliciting statements about the advantages of changing behaviors.
-The MI therapist also facilitates self-efficacy in the client, and expressions of intention to make changes from the client.
+The MI therapist also facilitates the client's self-efficacy and expressions of intention to change.

 Rollnick and Miller have chosen a peculiar name for this form of therapy.
 The word "motivation" needs no explanation, but why did they choose the word "interviewing"?
 They state that the word "interviewing" has "more of an egalitarian, sometimes even subordinate sense to the word."
 The root of the word suggests "looking at something together."
 This reflects their Rogerian bent.
 Miller and Rollnick view MI as "an evolution of the client-centered approach that Rogers developed."
 (Many therapist who have adopted this method prefer to call it Motivational Enhancement Therapy.)

 Carl R. Rogers (1902-1987) developed Person-Centered Therapy in the 1940's.
 Person-Centered Therapy is based on the premise that a client's mental health will improve organically in the setting of a therapuetic relationship that is empathic, non-judgmental, and characterized by unconditional positive regard.
-Trust and caring are fundamental to Roger's therapy, who was raised in a strict Christian home.
-His theory of personhood is diametrically opposed to behaviorism, believing that each person has a creative power , a crucial force, and are not deterministically products of heredity and upbringing, that are conditioned to respond mechanistically to their environment.
-People are not animals only, but behave with purpose.
+Trust and caring are fundamental to Roger's therapy who was raised in a strict Christian home.
+His theory of personhood is diametrically opposed to behaviorism, believing that each person has a creative power , a crucial force, that is not deterministically a product of heredity and upbringing, such that it is a conditioned, mechanistic to response to their environment.

 Miller and Rollnick build on Roger's humanistic model, only making one major correction: As stated above, MI is directive.
 The therapist respects the client's perspective and experiences, resisting the imposition of his/her own goals upon the client.
 The client remains autonomous.
 However, with MI, the therapist is directive, consciously eliciting statements from the client that are congruent with the client's stated goals and objectives.
 The therapist draws out motivation from the client's own values.
 The MI therapist evokes discrepancy in the client, a gap between their current behavior and their stated goals.